 The short answer is … yes!

-The long answer is that tomatoes are a common sensitivity that many people struggle to eat around, especially in the wintertime when so many crave comforting, filling, hot meals.
-I mean, tomatoes seem to show up in all of the best cozy foods — spaghetti and meatballs, lasagna, baked ziti, and tomato soup (of course).
+The long answer is that tomatoes are a common sensitivity that many people struggle to eat around, especially in the wintertime when so many crave-worthy, comforting, filling, hot meals — especially healthy soup recipes — call for them.
+I mean, tomatoes seem to show up in all of the best cozy foods — spaghetti and meatballs, lasagna, baked ziti, tomato soup, and of course chili.

 Just getting started on AIP (or need a refresh)?